gp835412-spec/nivag-ai-business-automation/README.md

 89 passed

-Run all tests:
+Run the test suite:

 pytest
+Development Direction

+The current backend provides the foundation for future modules such as:

+AI-powered business automation
+Workflow automation
+AI agents
+CRM and customer management
+Lead capture and automation
+External integrations
+Notification systems
+Business analytics
+Automation monitoring

+These capabilities will be added as separate modules while keeping the existing application layers independent.

 Project Status

 The core backend foundation is complete and tested.

-Future development will extend the platform with AI-powered business automation, workflow automation, integrations, CRM capabilities, lead management, and intelligent business tools.
+Future development will focus on business automation, AI-powered workflows, integrations, and intelligent task execution.

 License

-This project is provided as a portfolio and technical demonstration project.
+This project is provided for portfolio and technical demonstration purposes.

 All rights reserved.

-Future Development

-The current implementation establishes the core backend foundation for the platform.

-Future development will extend the system with additional modules and capabilities, including:

-AI-powered business automation
-Workflow automation
-AI agents and intelligent task execution
-CRM and customer management
-Lead capture and lead automation
-Business integrations
-Notification and communication systems
-Business intelligence and analytics
-Automation monitoring and execution tracking Additional organization and user management capabilities

-The architecture is designed to allow these modules to evolve independently while maintaining clear separation between API handling, business logic, persistence, security, and future automation components.

-Development Approach

-The project follows a modular and test-driven development approach.

-New capabilities are intended to be added through clearly defined application layers:

-API Layer
-    ↓
-Application / Service Layer
-    ↓
-Domain Logic
-    ↓
-Repository Layer
-    ↓
-Database / External Integrations

-This approach is intended to keep the codebase maintainable as the platform grows from its current multi-tenant backend foundation into a broader AI business automation system.